rusty-dusty-corner/qwq_quaternion_attractor/docs/DRAFT01_STATUS.md

 ---

-## 🎯 **Next Steps for Draft01 Implementation**
+## 🎯 **Draft01 Implementation Roadmap**

-Based on your roadmap, here's what we need to implement:
+Based on the optimized documentation and clean workspace, here's the implementation plan:

 ### **1. Core Mathematical Engine**
 - **Pure AssemblyScript implementation** that can compile to both WASM and JavaScript